SupreetRonad/Movies-Blogging-App/README.md

 # Movies Blogging App
 A mini blogging app for movies where the user can get the information about movies uploaded by others.
 The app is still under development.
 Few features are yet to be added.

-Watch the Video for more information.
+Watch the Video at the end for more information.

 Place the ".dart" files in "lib folder" in the project you created.